Ozame/aigrad/gradu/mapping_process.md

 - AIJ, JAIR, IJCAI were possible to search through via scopus, JAGI manually, ICAGI with springer
     - TODO: Get exact internal search strings (at least from scopus)

+  **Excel files:**
+  - search_terms = preliminary search term testing on different databases.
+  - material_search = Scopus and sciendo papers.
+  - ICAGI = ICAGI conference papers exported via proquest, only names and links
+  - scopus_ai_jair_ijcai = Aforementioned articles, exported from scopus, good info
+  - articles_combined = results from the scraping script, which gets more info on the papers from their springer-link pages.
+Also other papers **!PRONE TO CHANGE!**
+  - final_results = the working file, should be kept clean and safe.
+Has all the articles and will be used in the mapping process.